ABOUT EAST AFRICA

 We have offered countless bible seminars throughout East Africa, and our cooperatives have been involved in a formalized distance education program through the Institute for G.O.D.
 Int'l since 2006.
 In August of 2014, we launched our formal post-secondary (college) biblical education program at the Institute for G.O.D., East Africa.

 What are some examples of ways in which individuals you have worked with have benefited, or grown, from your presence in the region?

-The most profound testimony of our presence in East Africa is from our families from Kenya and families from Uganda with whom we have had longstanding relationships.
-They are dear friends to us, and have been empowered through our education--foremost in the bible, and then also in horticulture, preventative health care, sustainable building, water-well repair and more.
+The most profound testimony of our presence in East Africa is from our families from Kenya and Uganda with whom we have had longstanding relationships.
+They are dear friends to us, and have been empowered through our education--foremost in the Bible, and then also in agriculture, preventative health care, sustainable building, water-well repair and more.
 Our cooperatives from Kenya and Uganda live on our land plot with us—showing that unity is not just possible with Americans, but with East Africans, regardless of race and class distinctions.

 Establishing a land plot has given us the opportunity to introduce a lot of new innovations that people haven’t seen before.
 The first time we built a multi-purpose center (2002), we wanted to build it with the consensus of the locals.
 This proved quite challenging, however, when we found that their ideas about the “most advanced technologies” were actually nothing more than the most expensive options, which they had seen on city billboards.
 Most people (even their ‘experts’) had very little understanding about how to build a large structure versus a small house, or the safety and security necessary to construct such a building.